Password cracking: Time needed for password searches

-Graphics processing units can speed up password cracking by a factor of 50 to 100 over general purpose computers for specific hashing algorithms.
+Graphics processing units can speed up password cracking by a factor of 50 to 100 over general-purpose computers for specific hashing algorithms.
 As an example, in 2011, available commercial products claimed the ability to test up to 2,800,000,000 NTLM passwords a second on a standard desktop computer using a high-end graphics processor.
 Such a device can crack a 10-letter single-case password in one day.
 The work can be distributed over many computers for an additional speedup proportional to the number of available computers with comparable GPUs.
 However some algorithms run slowly, or even are specifically designed to run slowly, on GPUs.
 Examples are DES, Triple DES, bcrypt, scrypt, and Argon2.

 Hardware acceleration in a GPU has enabled resources to be used to increase the efficiency and speed of a brute force attack for most hashing algorithms.
 In 2012, Stricture Consulting Group unveiled a 25-GPU cluster that achieved a brute force attack speed of 350 billion guesses of NTLM passwords per second, allowing them to check $95^8$password combinations in 5.5 hours, enough to crack all 8-character alpha-numeric-special-character passwords commonly used in enterprise settings.
 Using ocl-Hashcat Plus on a Virtual OpenCL cluster platform, the Linux-based GPU cluster was used to "crack 90 percent of the 6.5 million password hashes belonging to users of LinkedIn".

 For some specific hashing algorithms, CPUs and GPUs are not a good match.
 Purpose-made hardware is required to run at high speeds.
 Custom hardware can be made using FPGA or ASIC technology.
 Development for both technologies is complex and (very) expensive.
-In general, FPGAs are favorable in small quantities, ASICs are favorable in (very) large quantities, more energy efficient, and faster.
+In general, FPGAs are favorable in small quantities, ASICs are favorable in (very) large quantities, are more energy efficient, and faster.
 In 1998, the Electronic Frontier Foundation (EFF) built a dedicated password cracker using ASICs.
 Their machine, Deep Crack, broke a DES 56-bit key in 56 hours, testing over 90 billion keys per second.
 In 2017, leaked documents showed that ASICs were used for a military project that had a potential to code-break many parts of the Internet communications with weaker encryption.
 Since 2019, John the Ripper supports password cracking for a limited number of hashing algorithms using FPGAs.
 Commercial companies are now using FPGA-based setups for password cracking.